 Plus, when you stay here, you’re only a short drive to big cities like Boston and New York City.
 But when you’re looking for something a little lower key, the Berkshires always provide a quiet retreat from all the hustle and bustle.

-That means I’m highly involved with resort entertainment and guest relations, all to make sure anyone and everyone who visits us has a great time.
+As the Senior Manager of Guest Experience at Oak n’ Spruce Resort, I’m highly involved with resort entertainment and guest relations, all to make sure anyone and everyone who visits us has a great time.

 I’m born and raised right here in Massachusetts, and while I may be biased, I truly believe the Berkshires are perfect for family holiday vacations.

-As we gear up for this magical season here in town and at the resort, a lot of people are starting to plan their family ski vacations and look for holiday experiences in the Berkshires.
+As we gear up for this magical season here in town and at the resort, I know a lot of people are starting to plan their family ski vacations and look for holiday experiences in the Berkshires.

-Here, I’m sharing some of my favorite holiday activities—ones that my family and I really enjoy.
+Here, I’m sharing some of my favorite holiday activities — ones that my family and I really enjoy.
 They’re the events and places I tell my guests about because I know they’ll have a great time.

 I really hope you enjoy them, too, as you get excited for your trip.
 And if you’re planning to stay with us at Oak n’ Spruce Resort, come find me to say hi and let me know what memories you and your family made together!